 Student Educational Development Plans help guide students as they explore their strengths, interests, and skills (also known as their "EDP" this is completed annually using Xello, an online tool).
 The work they complete in their EDP helps them understand how the personal values, interests, and skills they have now can translate to high-wage, high-demand occupations, and what the post-secondary educational path to get to that occupation might include.

 Holt Public Schools strives to innovate, educate, and inspire our students to be the next great leaders in a 21st Century economy.
-The programming options you will find here are intentionally designed to fast-track students to college and/or a career in an area they have identified as an interest.
+The programming options included on this site are intentionally designed to fast-track students to college and/or a career in an area they have identified as an interest.

 Educational Development Plans (EDPs) - Xello